ChrisMayor/D365SwotMatrix/README.md

 Idea to include an custom Angular 7 Control in Dynamics 365 as Webresource.

-Prove that the Production Build really gets super small, even with Angular and Angular Material This project was generated with Angular CLI version 7.2.0.
+Prove that the production build gets really super small (currently ~500kb), even with Angular and Angular Material This project was generated with Angular CLI version 7.2.0.

 ## Minimum requirements: